Study Abroad at St. Mary's University

-- There are strong academic offerings available in unique fields of study including athletic training, marketing and management, education and theater/drama.
+- There are strong academic offerings available in unique fields of study including athletic training, marketing and management, media and journalism, education and theater/drama.

 - You will have the opportunity to live in on-campus housing and integrate into the campus environment.